lazy-media/public/Authentik/Vikunja/Readme.md

 # Assumptions

 - Basic understanding of setting up Authentik OAuth2/OpenID Provider & Application
+- Vikunja installed using the docker image `vikunja/vikunja`
 - Know where Vikunja Config file is located and ability to edit this file.

 # Vikunja Config File